shawlleyw/shawlleyw.github.io/_pages/about.md

 **National University of Singapore**
 - From July 2023 to the present
 - Advised by [Prof. Yang You](https://www.comp.nus.edu.sg/~youy/)
-- Topic: efficient LLM serving system
+- Working on efficient LLM serving system

 **College of William and Mary**
 - From April 2022 to March 2023
 - Advised by [Prof. Yifan Sun](https://syifan.github.io/) and [Prof. Katherine E. Issacs](https://kisaacs.github.io/)
-- Topic: network-on-chip and its visualization analysis
+- Worked on network-on-chip and its visualization analysis

 #### Work Experience